briatte/repere2024/README.md

 - `eur-2024` -- turnout in the 2024 EU elections
 - `mun-2020` -- turnout in the 2020 municipal elections
+  - Also includes code to determine the (often missing) left-right position of the municipal majority, as determined by council seats.
 - `pre-2024` -- turnout and results of the 2022 presidential election

 [elections]: https://www.archives-resultats-elections.interieur.gouv.fr/